 Having a dedicated accounting and project management software platform is vital to help interior design firms stay organized.
-From creating proposals to handling product purchase transactions, these programs can do it all.
+From creating proposals to handling product purchase transactions, these project management tools can do it all.

 “I’d advise any firm to implement some sort of project management software,” says Michael Wegman, Principal and Co-owner of Devon Grace Interiors.
 “It’s vital to any business [that] wants to provide a professional experience for their clients.
 It’s very challenging to appear organized without it.”